-You probably work at a desk, at an office, or from home like us.
-If you're like most people, you probably spend your day in the browser jumping from one web app to another.
-This includes jumping between a suite of communication tools (Slack, Email..), documentation tools (Google Drive, Notion..), and tools optimized for your specific line of work.
-We like to call these Operating tools.
+You work at a desk, at an office, or from home (like us).
+You spend your day in the browser jumping from one tab to another.
+Those tabs might be communication tools (Slack, Teams, email), documentation tools (Notion, Confluence, Drive), or tools optimized for your line of work.
+We like to call these operating tools.

 Operating tools? 🔨

-Reactive work, however, involves you reacting to a trigger.
-Reactive work is reviewing a Pull Request in GitHub, responding to a comment in a Notion doc, or dealing with an assigned Linear ticket.
-Reactive work usually feels relatively uninteresting and often distracting from your core focus, active work.
+Reactive work, on the other hand, follows a trigger.
+Reactive work is responding to a comment in a Notion doc, reviewing a pull request in GitHub, or sorting a Linear ticket.
+Reactive work feels distracting from your core focus.
+It's work, but it's not moving the world forward.

 The case for notifications 🔔

-Today, our primary channel for reactive work is notifications.
-We get pings all across our Email, Slack, and even mobile.
-We spend our days scavenging through these frontiers reacting to the work thrown our way, feeling overwhelmed by the sheer information overload.
+Today, a primary trigger for reactive work is the notification.
+We see and hear pings across our email, Slack, and even mobile.
+We spend our hours grabbing at the wind, reacting to the work thrown our way, feeling overwhelmed by the sheer information overload.

 A way forward 🚵

-A neat way to manage notifications?
+A neat way to manage notifications.
 We like to think of notifications as checklists.
-Some are more urgent, others require more attention, and some demand a quick reply.
-You can do all this and more with Neat, your one-stop-shop for deep integrations with your work applications for a fine-grained notification experience.
+Some require us to drop what we're doing.
+Others only demand a quick reaction or reply.
+Starting with GitHub, Neat lets you do this and more in a streamlined way.
+Neat provides deep integrations with your work applications for a fine-grained notification experience.

 The end? 🖼️

-Optimizing GitHub notifications is one piece of the puzzle, but our end goal for Neat is to build a master feed of information that tracks all your applications in the background and gives you greater control to respond to updates in the workplace.
+Optimizing GitHub notifications is one piece of the puzzle, but our end goal with Neat is a feed of information that tracks your applications in the background, gives you greater control over how you respond to updates in the workplace, and gets you closer to active work.